twiddlingbits/twr-wasm/examples/readme.md

 ~~~

 ## VS Code and tsc resolution
 VS Code Intellisense and the typescript compiler need to find modules.
 If twr-wasm is installed using npm into a node_modules folder, this is probably automatic.
-But in these examples, I don't do that, and so, I added a line to the tsconfig.json as follows (this example assumes the tsconfig.json is in a examples/example folder)
+But in these examples, we don't do that, and so, we added a line to the tsconfig.json as follows (this example assumes the tsconfig.json is in a examples/example folder)
 ~~~
 "paths": {
    "twr-wasm": ["./../../lib-js/index"]